stjerngren/bifrost/readme.md

 |    |__Makefile
 ```

 Any new .cpp files will be automatically found by the Makefile as long as they are created within the /src folder.
-Before you compile the code you need STONNE and TVM as enviroment variables (see next section) You can the compile your new code with the following commands:
+Before you compile the code you need STONNE, mRNA and TVM as enviroment variables (see next section) You can the compile your new code with the following commands:
 ```
 cd bifrost
 make -j
 ```

 ### C++ depdencies
-To change the C code you need to clone the STONNE, MRNA and TVM repositories:
+To change the C code you need to clone the STONNE, mRNA and TVM repositories:
 ```
 git clone https://github.com/axelstjerngren/stonne
 git clone https://github.com/axelstjerngren/mrna